success-10/customer-service/README.md

 ## Features Implemented
 ### Core Messaging Features
 1. Message Management: Customers send messages via a REST API.
-When a message arrives, it’s stored in the database as “unassigned,” waiting for an agent.
-Agents can then view and filter messages by status (unassigned, in progress, or closed).
+When a message arrives, it’s stored in the database as **unassigned**, waiting for an agent.
+Agents can then view and filter messages by status **(unassigned, in progress, or closed)**.

-2. Work Division (Claiming System): When an agent clicks a message or reply button, they “claim” it.
+2. Work Division (Claiming System): When an agent clicks a message or reply button, they **claim** it.
 Behind the scenes, a safe database transaction ensures that only one agent can successfully assign themselves to that message or claim that message.
-If multiple agents attempt to claim it simultaneously, the first succeeds and others receive a “Message already claimed by another agent” response which also include the name of the agent.
+If multiple agents attempt to claim it simultaneously, the first succeeds and others receive a **Message already claimed by another agent** response which also include the name of the agent.
 With this multiple agent can't be responding to the same message at the same time.

 3. Message Reply System: Once an agent claims a message, they can respond to the customer.
-Replying automatically closes the message and records the timestamp, agent ID, and response body.
+Replying automatically **closes** the message and records the timestamp, agent ID, and response body.
 The system prevents other agents from replying to messages they are not assigned to.

-4. Canned Message Reply:Agents can respond using pre-written templates (“canned responses”) for common inquiries.
+4. Canned Message Reply:Agents can respond using pre-written templates (**canned responses**) for common inquiries.
 The chosen canned response is inserted into the reply automatically, closing the message and notifying all agents in real time.

 5. Real-Time Updates via WebSockets: Django Channels and Redis power live updates.
-When a new message is created, claimed, or closed, all connected agents receive an instant update via WebSockets — no page refresh required.
+When a new message is **created**, **claimed**, or **closed**, all connected agents receive an instant update via WebSockets — no page refresh required.

 6. CSV Message Import: A management command (import_messages.py) can bulk-import messages from CSV.
 Each message’s urgency and priority are calculated during import.